-Because Lortab is a legal but controlled substance, the typical method of addiction begins when someone undergoes a medical experience in which some level of pain is the result, such as an injury, or a surgical or dental procedure which may not require hospitalization.
-In order to manage the pain after a procedure or medical examination, a doctor may prescribe it.
+Because Lortab is a legal but controlled substance, the typical method of addiction begins when someone undergoes a medical experience in which some level of pain is the result, such as an injury or a surgical or dental procedure that may not require hospitalization.
+To manage the pain after a procedure or medical examination, a doctor may prescribe it.

-It is also possible, for the well-documented sense of euphoria to occur for users, but this will only occur in cases where users go beyond prescribed limits and take much higher amounts.
+It is also possible for the well-documented sense of euphoria to occur for users, but this will only occur when users go beyond prescribed limits and take much higher amounts.
 Unfortunately, as with many other drugs, there is also a “plateau effect” at work where the body adjusts to the amounts of Lortab in the system, and when that happens, higher amounts of the drug are needed to achieve the same intense effect that was experienced the very first time.
-By this point, of course, serious addiction has occurred and rehab is required.
+By this point, of course, serious addiction has occurred, and rehab is required.